 The following components are assessed by visiting moderation:

-Please complete and return visit arrangement forms to the address given on the forms by 14 January.
-These can be downloaded from our forms page.
+Please complete and return a visit arrangement form to the address given on the form by 14 January:

 Your allocated moderator will contact you to make arrangements for your moderation visit around the end of February.